snowplow/documentation/docs/understanding-your-pipeline/canonical-event/index.md

 ## A note about storage data formats

-- Currently, Snowplow data is stored in S3, Google Cloud Storage (GCS), Redshift, BigQuery, Snowflake and PostgreSQL.
-- There are some differences between the structure of data in both formats.
-These relate to data structures that BigQuery, Snowflake and PostgreSQL support (e.g. JSON/Record columns) that Redshift does not
-- Nevertheless, the structure of both is similar: representing a fat table
+Currently, Snowplow data can be stored in S3, Google Cloud Storage (GCS), Redshift, BigQuery, Snowflake, Databricks and PostgreSQL.
+There are some differences between the structure of data in both formats.
+These relate to data structures that BigQuery, Snowflake and PostgreSQL support while Redshift does not (e.g. JSON/Record columns).
+Nevertheless, the structure of both is similar: representing a “fat” table.